rails/rails/guides/source/action_cable_overview.md

 server if `action_cable_meta_tag` is invoked in the layout.
 Otherwise, A path is specified as first argument to `createConsumer` (e.g. `ActionCable.createConsumer("/websocket")`).

-For every instance of your server, you create and for every worker your server spawns, you will also have a new instance of Action Cable, but the Redis or PostgreSQL adapter keeps messages synced across connections.
+For every instance of your server you create, and for every worker your server spawns, you will also have a new instance of Action Cable, but the Redis or PostgreSQL adapter keeps messages synced across connections.

+[`config.action_cable.mount_path`]: configuring.html#config-action-cable-mount-path

 ### Standalone